 - trigeminal neuralgia (chronic facial nerve pain)

-When to See a Doctor
+When to see a doctor

-If you or your child has a persistent fever of 104 degrees F or higher, seek medical attention.
-For an infant, seek help immediately for a fever higher than 101 degrees F. You should also seek immediate medical attention if severe pain stops suddenly.
-This can be a sign of the eardrum rupturing.
+If you or your child has a persistent fever of 104ºF or higher, seek medical attention.
+For an infant, seek medical help immediately for a fever higher than 101ºF.
+You should also seek immediate medical attention if you have severe pain that stops suddenly.
+This could be a sign of the eardrum rupturing.

 - severe ear pain